 Myth 3: Whitening Damages Teeth Permanently

-Teeth and Jawbones: How They Work Together
+How Teeth and Jawbones Work Together

 Key Takeaways